 Steps for Getting Your Pet Import Paperwork

 - Research the requirements for your destination country.
 Generally speaking, it’s always the same: rabies, microchip, and health medical certificate.
 If you’re traveling from a country of high risk rabies to one that is not, then you may need a titer test.
 You will then have to wait three months after the test date to enter.
 PetTravel.com helps with initial research.
 Then go to the USDA APHIS site for export requirements by country.
 Always double check with the official government websites for animal importing.
+The earlier you do this the better.

 - Make an appointment with the USDA, if in the U.S. In other countries, schedule an appointment with your respective animal exporting government office.
 Appointments can fill up so do this at least 30 days in advance.
-Schedule your appointment no more than five days prior your arrival date.
+Schedule your appointment no more than five days of departure or prior your arrival date.
 This is because your EU health certificate (step #3) is only valid for 10 days.
 The official government paperwork is good for four months from the issue date, permitted the rabies vaccine doesn’t expire.

 - Make an appointment with your local accredited veterinarian.
 Arrange this appointment no more than 10 days before arrival.
 We aim for five to seven days in case of a flight delay or an issue with the USDA.
 Tell your vet that you’re traveling to your destination country and you need your paperwork approved.